 - Day 4 / Waterville to Caherdaniel

-- Today’s walk is short but exceptionally beautiful, taking you along some minor roads, through a forest of hazel trees and fuchsia hedgerows.
-You will have a chance to take a short detour to visit Derrynane House, the ancestral home of Daniel O’Connell.
-Better known to the Irish people as the great liberator.
-Distance: 14 km/9 miles, Ascent 300 m/900 ft Approximate walking time: 4 hrs
+Today’s walk is short but exceptionally beautiful, taking you along some minor roads and through a forest of hazel trees and fuchsia hedgerows.
+You will have a chance to take a short detour to visit Derrynane House, the ancestral home of Daniel O’Connell, better known to the Irish people as "The Great Liberator" and father of Catholic Emancipation during the 19th century.

 - Day 5 / Caherdaniel to Sneem

 The walking trail today takes you on one of Ireland’s “Old Butter Roads” where butter was transported to Cork in the 19th century.
 The Kerry Way walking trail climbs again on the foothills of Eagle Hill and a short detour takes you to the 3rd century stone-built Staigue Fort, one of the largest and finest ring forts you are likely to see in Ireland.
 Your walking route stays above the main Ring of Kerry road, following rocky paths through sheep country to the village of Sneem.